zitadel/zitadel/docs/docs/guides/migrate/introduction.md

 ### Migrating clients / applications

-After you have set up or imported your applications to ZITADEL, you need to update your client's configurations, such as issuer, clientID, or credentials.
+After you have set up or imported your applications to ZITADEL, you need to update your client's configurations, such as issuer, clientID or credentials.
-It is not possible to create an application with a pre-defined clientId or import existing credentials.
+It is not possible to create an application with a pre-defined clientID or import existing credentials.

 ## Technical considerations